-When first pulling espresso on an un-perforated machine, water pressure is very low.
+When first pulling espresso on an un-perforated machine, the water pressure is very low.

 As the machine pulls the shot beyond the first crack, higher pressure allows for more flavor to be extracted from the coffee.

-In fact, the first reaction that happens is that the sweetness and acidic flavor is extracted from the coffee.
+In fact, the first reaction that happens is that the sweetness and acidic flavor are extracted from the coffee.